2020 Elected Board Member Job Description

 - October (held in conjunction with the SOA Annual Meeting)

-- Conference calls between board meetings that are 90 minutes long
+- Conference calls between Board meetings that are 90 minutes long or as needed

-- Incoming Board Member Orientation Meeting: October ½ day Saturday morning prior to the SOA Board Meeting (optional for those returning)
+- Incoming Board Member Orientation Meeting: October late afternoon on Friday and ½ day Saturday morning prior to the SOA Board Meeting (optional for those returning)

 - Leadership Orientation Meeting: November in Chicago, including a reception with staff